Rapid DNA’s Role in Disaster Victim Identification

 Source: US National Institute of Justice (video statements)

-This webinar is part of the Molecular Autopsy Implementation Panel, hosted by the NIJ Forensic Technology Center of Excellence on September 26, 2023.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on May 2, 2019.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)